 The Scottish Annual Meeting will take place after the AGM at the same venue and you’re welcome to attend both events.
 Please make your preferences clear when you contact us, as we need to monitor numbers for both events.

-The additional information booklet is available to download from Wednesday 26 April and includes the minutes of the last meeting and details of Council Members proposing to be elected and re-elected.
+You can also download the Additional Information booklet which includes the minutes of the last meeting and details of Council Members proposing to be elected and re-elected.

 Can’t attend?
 Don’t worry!